-There can be a lot of pressure when it comes to choosing a school, and how you’re going to pay for it adds another layer of complexity.
+There’s a lot of pressure to choose a college, and factoring in affordability makes things even more confusing.
 You might find yourself caught between your dream school that gives little to no financial aid or another school further down your list that’s more affordable.
 Here are reasons why you should choose the more affordable college:

 1. Peace of mind